gogomillan/AirBnB_clone_v4/README.md

 ## Requirements
 #### Back-end
-In order to install and run the software it is necessary to have installed next software and packages:
+To install and run the software it is necessary to have the next software and packages installed:
 - linux, ubuntu (version 14.04 LTS)
 - mysql  Ver 14.14 Distrib 5.7.8-rc, for Linux (x86_64)
 - python (version 3.4.3)